biotz/academy/docs/How-to guides/How to use dashboard variables.md

 Creating a variable only requires specifying a name and selecting a device-type.
 <br></br>

 The dashboard variables are always device-type specific to ensure that all the selectable devices are compatible with the dashboard panel queries in which the variable is used.

+When entering the device type, the panels that use this variable will use this device by default.
+But in the dashboard toolbar you can select any other device of the same type, and display the data of that other device instead.

 <div class="tutorial-image-container">
 ![Documentation Dasboard](img/documentation-dashboard.png)